RozaRostamnejad/DS-2024-Project-A4-Group-1/project_optimizations.md

 *ACKNOWLEDGEMENTS*

-These reflections were shaped by insights gained from neighboring poster presenters with more experience in data science.
+These reflections were shaped by insights gained from fellow poster presenters with more experience in data science.
 Their constructive feedback provided valuable perspectives, reinforcing the potential for improvement in our project approach.